Azerbaijan State Pedagogical University: History

-In the first years, the Institute trained teachers in the field of history, philology, chemistry, physics, and mathematics as well as theoretical courses and experimental studies in botany, zoology, physiology, chemistry, geology, and mineralogy.
+In the first years, the Institute trained teachers in the fields of history, philology, chemistry, physics, and mathematics as well as theoretical courses and experimental studies in botany, zoology, physiology, chemistry, geology, and mineralogy.
 The students were educated within the framework of the program of the Baku State University by such teachers as F. Rasulzade, S. Huseynov, A. A. Amirov, S. Kh.
 Osinanzade.
-In this period the most powerful scientific center of the department was the faculty of physiology.
+In this period, the most powerful scientific center of the department was the faculty of physiology.

-In 1921 the Department of History and Public Literature was established.
+In 1921, the Department of History and Public Literature was established.
 The new department was responsible for teaching the humanitarian and special disciplines, philosophy, logic, pedagogy, didactics, political economy, the foundations of the state law and other subjects.
 From 1925 to 1926 the department was divided into two independent departments: the Department of History and the Department of Philology.

-Between 1923 and 1924 the Ministry of Education of Azerbaijan allocated 112 thousand manats for educational, scientific and economic work of the institute.
+Between 1923 and 1924, the Ministry of Education of Azerbaijan allocated 112 thousand manats for educational, scientific and economic work of the institute.
 In those years, the Institute's basic library was also enriched.
-At the time of the library`s creation, there were just 50 books in the Azerbaijani language and 73 books in different languages.
-A few years later the library fund of German literature was significantly increased from Moscow and other cities.
+At the time of the library's creation, there were just 50 books in the Azerbaijani language and 73 books in different languages.
+A few years later, the library fund of German literature was significantly increased from Moscow and other cities.
 In the academic year 1923-24, there were 2,000 copies in Azerbaijani and 1,000 copies in the Russian language in the library.

 From 1924-25 school years, the institute began to work with a 4-year curriculum.
 At that time, 142 students were studying at the university.
 Students from neighboring countries, such as Georgia, Kazakhstan, Uzbekistan, etc., also studied at this educational institution.